- Email: email@example.com

 the Lymphocyte-specific protein-tyrosine kinase (LCK)

+The TCR is a multi-subunit antigen receptor protein found in the plasma membrane of T cells.
+This forms the fundamental basis for most immune responses against foreign antigens in our bodies.
 LCK is the primary peripheral protein that associates with the TCR to initiate T-cell signalling.
 This signalling process is fundamental for our adaptive immune system and is yet to be understood in molecular detail.
-TCR signalling is associated with cancers, leukocyte adhesion deficiency, viral infections, autoimmune disorders, thus forming the basis for many immunotherapies.
-This work is supervised by Dr Antreas Kalli and Professor Graham Cook.
-My research is also in collaboration with Professor Oreste Acuto and his group at the University of Oxford.
+TCR signalling is associated with cancers, autoimmune disorders, etc., thus forming the basis for many immunotherapies.
+This work is supervised by Dr Antreas Kalli and Prof Graham Cook.
+My research is also in collaboration with Prof Oreste Acuto and his group at the University of Oxford.

 - MSc Bioinformatics